kmdlogic/kmd-logic-audit-client/README.md

 ## Using Seq as the destination of audit events

-The KMD Logic Audit service back-end accepts log events in the [Serilog CLEF format](https://github.com/serilog/serilog-formatting-compact#format-details), and is [compatible with Seq](https://docs.getseq.net/docs/posting-raw-events).
+The KMD Logic Audit service back-end accepts log events in the [Serilog CLEF format](https://github.com/serilog/serilog-formatting-compact#format-details), and is [compatible with the Seq ingestion endpoint](https://docs.getseq.net/docs/posting-raw-events).
 That means developers writing audit events can [install the free version of Seq](https://getseq.net/Download) and configure the `SerilogSeqAuditClient` to point to their local Seq instance (usually http://localhost:5341/ by default).

-We recommend using Seq to ensure the local audit event development experience first class.
+We recommend developers use Seq locally to help ensure the audit event development experience is first class, and use the KMD Logic Audit Service back-end in shared deployed application environments.

 ![Sample Seq Output](./assets/seq-events-view.png)